How The Pulitzer Jury Opened Its Doors To Hip-Hop

 How so?

 It says something about where that institution is and what it's capable of recognizing in this moment.
 All forms produce genius and excellence — and certainly black music forms have always produced that.
 But it's not always been recognized by the arbiters of our culture writ large.
 I think it says something that, in this moment, amongst all the excellent music we listened to or literature we read, an august institution like the Pulitzer recognizes that included in that is something that they might not have considered before.
-So it's important I think in an institution to change.
+So it's important, I think, in an institution to change.
 It's very important for hip-hop and very important for American popular culture and African-American culture but it's also very important for the Pulitzer.

 Typically, when the media wants to talk to jurors after a major decision has been rendered, it means something tragic has happened, and oftentimes a black person's life is on the line.
 What do you make of the irony around this and how does it feel to be in the position where the impact of your deliberations produced a decision to be celebrated within the black community for a change?